RahavAyalon/ticTacToe/README.md

-# Tic Tac Toe Online
+# Tic Tac Toe

-Tic Tac Toe Online is a simple WebSocket driven online TicTacToe game built using node.js, socket.io and vue.js.
+Tic Tac Toe is a simple WebSocket driven online TicTacToe game built using node.js, socket.io and vue.js.
 It allows two players to play the game online, taking turns making moves on a virtual game board.

 ## Game Structure